-The best sources of fat is from animal fat, pastured eggs, bone marrow, pastured lard, avocados, pastured butter, ghee, brie, gouda, nuts, seeds, extra virgin coconut oil and extra virgin non-filtered, cold pressed olive oil.
+The best sources of fat are from pastured eggs, bone marrow, pastured lard, avocados, pastured butter, ghee, brie, gouda, nuts, seeds, extra virgin coconut oil and extra virgin non-filtered, cold pressed olive oil.
 From a culinary standpoint, fat is the difference between a meal tasting fantastic or completely bland.
-From an athletic standpoint, fat not only provides an energy source, but it is what makes your hormones work, feel satiety, prevent sugar cravings and helps keep your glycogen reserves from being tapped too early into the ring.
+From an athletic standpoint, fat not only provides an energy source, but it is what makes your hormones work, feel satiety, prevent sugar cravings and helps keep your glycogen reserves from being tapped too early in the game.
 When you don’t have fat in meal, food is digested too quickly leads to low blood sugar.
 Chronic low blood sugar fuels the desire for sugar and excess carbohydrates in the body’s attempt to bring it back up quickly.
 This is when your energy levels get in trouble and your ability to focus becomes comprised.

 How Much Fat Should Men Eat?

 For optimal testosterone levels, fat intake should be roughly 40% of your caloric intake.
 Therefore if your total caloric intake is 2500 calories, 1000 of those calories should be from animal fat, coconut oil, olive oil, avocados, nuts, seeds should be included in different proportions in every meal.
 Fat will make you feel satisfied and keep you full longer, while promoting optimal testosterone levels.
 Stay away from low-fat and high fiber diets, which will deplete your testosterone, muscle, ambition, focus and confidence.